Your privacy is important to us. This privacy notice (“Privacy Notice”) applies to every person from the EEA, Switzerland and the UK:

 The following is a non-exhaustive list which is reflective of the varied nature of the personal data processed as part of our business.

-For instance, if we are providing services to a corporate client, investor or intermediary we may be provided with, and then process, personal data about their representatives including but not limited to the representative’s name and contact details and any other information necessary to fulfil the Services (e.g. but without limitation including any regulatory Know Your Client and/or Anti Money Laundering regulations (or similar) information).
+For instance, if we are providing Services to a corporate client, investor or intermediary we may be provided with, and then process, personal data about their representatives including but not limited to the representative’s name and contact details and any other information necessary to fulfil the Services (e.g. including, without limitation, any regulatory Know Your Client and/or Anti Money Laundering regulations (or similar) information).

 In using the Alpha League platform, we may process personal data provided by such representatives in relation to the User Investment Profile section of the platform.